mafintosh/utp/README.md

 ## BEWARE BEWARE BEWARE

-*This module is far from finished!!
-So beware of dragons* *Things like closing a socket, backpressuare are not implemented yet!*
+*This module is a work in progress!
+So beware of dragons!*

 ## Usage